Whether chickens can eat roses and whether they will are two different questions.

 If you're lucky, you'll be able to buy dried hips at a local market, in your feed store or from a herbalist.
 Keep a lookout for them from mid-autumn (in the northern hemisphere mid September) to mid-winter (around the end of December).

 The hips should be a dark red in colour and not have stalks or leaves attached.

 Buy a good, organic brand which doesn't have added chemicals.

 These hips are a good example (this is an "affiliate link", which means that if you click and buy something, I earn a small commission at no extra cost to you).

 After you've harvested and dried the rosehips, simply grind them into a gritty powder using a pestle and mortar.

-Then add to your dry chicken food at the rate of between 10 and 20 grammes per kilo (about half an ounce to each 35 oz) of feed.
+Then add to your dry or fermented chicken food at the rate of between 10 and 20 grammes per kilo (about half an ounce to each 35 oz) of feed.

 1. Lundman, S, and Corleone, J: What are the benefits of eating rose petals?
 Pub.
 Livestrong, 2019.

 2.Tekeli, A: Effect of rosehip fruit (rosa canina) supplementation to rations of broilers grown under cold stress conditins on some performance, blood, morphological, carcass and meat quality characteristics.
 Pub.
 Journal of European Poultry Science, 2013.